nowtech-common/cpp-logger/README.md

 logcmsisswo.h          |CMSIS SWO       |no                |An interface for CMSIS SWO making immediate transmits from the actual thread.
 This comes without any buffering or concurrency support, so messages from different threads may interleave each other. logfreertoscmsisswo.h  |CMSIS SWO       |no                |An interface for CMSIS SWO under FreeR= TOS, tested with version 9.0.0.
 This implementaiton is designed to put as little load on the actual thread as possible.
 It makes use of the built-in buffering and transmits from its own thread.

+## Compiling

+The compiler must support the C++14 standard.
+The library was taken from a set of libraries.
+Maybe some HAL-related umbrella header file is missing, which is easy to reconstruct.

+Compulsory files are:

+  - cmsis_os_utils.cpp
+  - cmsis_os_utils.h
+  - log.cpp
+  - log.h
+  - logutil.cpp
+  - logutil.h

+One of these headers, and possibly the related .cpp is also needed:
+  - logcmsisswo.h
+  - logfreertoscmsisswo.cpp
+  - logfreertoscmsisswo.h
+  - logfreertosstmhal.cpp
+  - logfreertosstmhal.h
+  - lognop.h
+  - logstmhal.h

 ## TODO

   - Static entry point using a static variable stored in the